VidemusUK/SpeakFreely/README.md

 * the final product should cost less than $100 US
 * the final product will have no proprietary hardware anyway within it
 * the final product will have no proprietary software within it - especially drivers
-* the final product will allow those with similar products to communicate securly with all the benefits of "off the record" communication
+* the final product will allow those with similar products to communicate securely with all the benefits of "off the record" communication

 * the final product will allow, at the very least:

 * normal telephone calls to other phones
-* telephone calls to similar devices the contents of which are (to date) mathematically indecipherable
+* telephone calls to similar devices, the contents of which are (to date) mathematically indecipherable

 * normal sms / text messages to other phones
 * sms / text messages to similar devices, again using the best maths on the planet to secure it